 The Dean of the Law School shall create a pool of potential investigators that shall be comprised of members of staff who have a bar license in any jurisdiction (the "Investigators").
 When a Complaint is filed, the Assistant Dean for Academic Engagement and Success, the Associate Dean for Academic Programs and Students, or their designee shall, within five (5) business days, randomly designate one member from the pool of Investigators to investigate the Complaint.
 The Investigator may be subject to a motion for recusal.
-All motions for recusal shall be heard and decided upon by the Chief Justice.
+All motions for recusal shall be made in writing addressed to the Chief Justice, including email, within five (5) business days of the date the accused is notified of the Investigator's identity.
+The recusal motion shall be heard and decided upon by the Chief Justice within five (5) business days of receiving the written motion.